Anaktuvuk Pass Population: 324 (2010 US Census Population)

 Economic and employment opportunities are limited in Anaktuvuk Pass, due to its isolation.
 Hunting and trapping for the sale of skins, guiding hunters, or making traditional Caribou skin masks or clothing provides income.
 Some residents have seasonal employment outside of the community.
 Caribou is the primary source of meat; other subsistence foods include trout, grayling, moose, sheep, brown bear, ptarmigan, and waterfowl.

-When you partner with the Arctic Slope Community Foundation you are investing in Anaktuvuk Pass.
+When you collaborate with the Arctic Slope Community Foundation, you are investing in Anaktuvuk Pass.
 You are giving us strength -- you are giving strength to everyone who lives here.